sagalet/homework/README.md

 + go test -v test/common_test.go -port=10034 -redisip=127.0.0.1 -redisport=6379
 <br /><br />
 ##### 2. Arguments
-+ port : The port server listened
++ port : The port server listened.
+The default is 10034
-+ redisip : The ip of redis server
++ redisip : The ip of redis server.
+The default is 127.0.0.1
-+ redisport : The port of server listened
++ redisport : The port of server listened.
+The default is 6379